theguisse/ds-west-github_activity_011120/README.md

     - the origin remote should be linked to your fork: https://github.com/<your_github_username>/ds-west-github_activity_011120
     - Copy the output of git remote -v, and Slack the results out to the cohort Slack channel thread.

-# Task 2: create a new file and push it to your fork.
+# Task 2: Create a new file and push it to your fork.

 To complete this task, you have to be familiar with the essential git workflow: add/commit/push.